huypham0808/ReacJS_Movie_Ticket/README.md

-# Shopping Shoe Project with ReactJS
+# Movie Ticket:  Project with ReactJS